TPssp/TPssp.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Welcome to my personal website!
 I am Zhiyuan Liu (Chinese: 刘知远), an enthusiastic and self-driven undergraduate student majoring in Software Engineering at Harbin Institute of Technology (HIT).
 I am currently a junior with a strong academic record and a growing passion for building **more capable and practical large-scale models**, particularly through the lens of **efficiency-oriented AI research**.

-My research interest centers around the fundamental question:
-**How can we make large models more efficient, more generalizable, and more accessible?**
-As the size and complexity of modern models continue to grow, so do their training and inference costs.
+My research interest centers around the fundamental question: *How can we make large models more efficient, more generalizable, and more accessible?* As the size and complexity of modern models continue to grow, so do their training and inference costs.
 This has created a pressing need to rethink how we construct and use large models—from data representation to computational design.
 I am especially motivated by the challenge of enhancing large model capabilities **without relying solely on scale**, but instead through **methodological innovation**.

 To this end, I have explored several key directions:

-- **Efficient Inference for Large Models**
-  I co-authored a paper proposing `dLLM-Cache`, a training-free caching method to accelerate diffusion-based large language models by exploiting computational redundancies.
+**Efficient Inference for Large Models:** I co-authored a paper proposing `dLLM-Cache`, a training-free caching method to accelerate diffusion-based large language models by exploiting computational redundancies.

-- **Dataset Distillation for Data-Efficient Training**
-  I contributed to the development of `NCFM`, a novel dataset distillation approach based on Characteristic Functions.
+**Dataset Distillation for Data-Efficient Training:** I contributed to the development of `NCFM`, a novel dataset distillation approach based on Characteristic Functions.
   ⭐️ _The paper was accepted as a **CVPR 2025 Highlight**, receiving **full** scores (5/5/5) from all three reviewers._
-- **Feature-based Knowledge Distillation**
-  Building on the idea of distributional matching, I also explored the use of Characteristic Functions in feature-based knowledge distillation, aiming to improve the expressiveness and transferability of compact models.
+**Feature-based Knowledge Distillation:**  Building on the idea of distributional matching, I also explored the use of Characteristic Functions in feature-based knowledge distillation, aiming to improve the expressiveness and transferability of compact models.

 Looking forward, I hope to continue exploring **more efficient, scalable, and interpretable ways to build and utilize large models**, with a focus on enabling broad deployment and responsible AI development.